Skip to content

 Generate a certificate-based kubeconfig

 Right below, you will see the contents of your dynamically generated kubeconfig.
-To get the certificate-based kubeconfig, click the blue button labeled Download KubeConfig.
+To get the file, click the blue button labeled Download KubeConfig.

 Download the newly generated kubeconfig